Latest developments

 • 2007: Chris Turney

-He had a long record of service promoting Quaternary research and provided significant leadership to national and international Quaternary organizations.
-The Liu Tungsheng Distinguished Career Medal will be awarded to a senior Quaternary scientist who has made numerous, distinguished, and significant contributions that have clearly advanced Quaternary science through service to the international community.
+The Liu Tungsheng Distinguished Career Medal is awarded to a senior Quaternary scientist who has made significant and distinguished contributions that have advanced Quaternary science through dedicated service to the international community.

 Liu Tungsheng Medal recipients